Mlars290/creative-collaborations/linkedin-banner-design-project.md

 ## Project Overview

-This project was a creative collaboration to design a custom LinkedIn banner that elevates professional branding in the analytics and AI space.
+This project was a creative collaboration to design a custom LinkedIn banner that elevates professional branding in the analytics and technology space.
 The goal was to create a clean, modern visual that communicates technical credibility while remaining recruiter-friendly and visually engaging.

 ---